petermarshallio/blog-pmio/clgqeo93p000g09mqfebmhu5u.md

 And who could ignore Kubernetes?!
 When we checked, they had a Discourse-powered [forum](https://discuss.kubernetes.io/) along with [ServerFault](https://serverfault.com/questions/tagged/kubernetes) (versus StackOverflow) and a broad (invite-only) [Slack](https://kubernetes.slack.com/) channel.

-As community members ourselves, we started to think about the purpose of support channels.
-What tier did they best suit?
-Not just the community channels, but also those channels that our company was sponsoring.
-What value did they add?
-Did people have access to them?
-What were the barriers to entry?
-Did people even *know* about the channels?
+Now we had a sense of what tooling people were using.
+What things were common.
+What they were using them for.
+And we could come up with some ideas of what might (and might not!) work.
+Not just as a "standard" set, but also with our joint knowledge of geo-specific needs our own community might have.

+## Step 4: Planning for action

+We started by thinking about usage in each tier.
+And not just the community's own channels, but any that our company was sponsoring.
+We got involved in the conversations, yes, but we also stepped back.
+We wanted to know what value the community members themselves felt that they added.
+We wondered whether people even *knew* about the channels – and what they were for.
+How did people get there?
+Was it easy to register?
+(At the time, the answer when it came to the Slack channel was "no"!)

 (Cue a Channel Access Strategy!)

+The working group put a lot of effort into collecting and analysing data.
+We assessed traffic levels per channel, reply rates and response times, channel join and drop-off rates, even did a 3-month analysis of 5 years worth of conversations to find key categories of issue!

+We were able to arm the community itself with a tome of data so that together we could come up with rational, actionable ideas of how to make the experience better for everyone.

+Now we were ready to share what we'd learned.

-## Step 4: Planning for action
+## Step 5: Inspire change

-We'd looked at the channels that the [Apache Druid community](https://druid.apache.org/community) promoted, and the places people actually were.
-We could look at the conversations and work out what level people *thought* they were getting, and what the community itself was offering.

-A key tool in the DevRel arsenal was [Common Room](https://www.commonroom.io/).
-We could assess traffic levels, join and drop-off rates, and overall sentiment.
-Even do a degree of topical analysis.
-We were armed with a tonne of data that let the working group recommend how to make the user experience better across all support tiers.

-Led by one of the team's advocates, [Mark Herrera](https://www.linkedin.com/in/mark-anthony-herrera-337259225/), we started talking to internal stakeholders.
+Led by one of the team's advocates, [Mark Herrera](https://www.linkedin.com/in/mark-anthony-herrera-337259225/), we started talking to key community stakeholders and influencers.

-For tier 0, for example, we spoke with our docs leader [Charles Smith](https://www.linkedin.com/in/charlesosmith/).
-We planned out how to improve the docs to support a user's journey, and to improve rates of contribution to the docs from across the community.
+For tier 0, for example, we spoke with a Druid docs committer [Charles Smith](https://www.linkedin.com/in/charlesosmith/).
+We talked about how we, as community members, could all help improve the docs to better support a user's journey.
+And what activity might improve rates of contribution.

-For tier 1, we engaged our curriculum engineer [Steve Halladay](https://www.linkedin.com/in/steve-halladay-63b1441/) about Imply's [training courses](https://learn.imply.io) on Druid to provide hands-on labs that people could refer on a topical basis.
+For tier 1, we engaged with curriculum engineer [Steve Halladay](https://www.linkedin.com/in/steve-halladay-63b1441/) about the kinds of [training courses](https://learn.imply.io) that people might be able to refer to on a topical basis.
+That inspired a huge amount of work in common themes in Tier 1 support.

-Armed with our new knowledge that Slack was Tier 3, we engaged with engineering leaders about their involvement in Slack support to tackle the most complex questions that the community of users were throwing up.
+And armed with our knowledge that Slack was a Tier 3 channel, we engaged with the project's own committers and contributors.
+We wanted them to increase their involvement in Slack.
+And let me tell ya, that change has been critical!
+Having those highly experienced people in Slack has turned it into a place where even the most complex questions can be answered.

-And all of this we could do this in a data-driven way, understanding people's experience in each tier, and with a fresh and clear understanding of the channel on which those improvements needed to be made.
+Yes, all of this we were able to do in a data-driven way.
+But it would **not** have happened had people not believed in the importance of helping one another.
+As Mark put it, of "generating goodwill".
+This is such an inspiring part of working in the Apache Way.
+When you see people wanting to hold one another's hand, spending their own time to be there for one another – well, it's just cool as hell :)

+But let me just be a bit selfish and personal here about what I got out of all this.

-As a team invested in people's success with Druid, this project and the action plans and coalitions it created continues to help us make *everyone's* journey with Druid ever-more frictionless.
+As a team invested in people's success with Druid, this project and the action plans and coalitions it created continues to help me as a DevRel Director.
+As a community member myself, managing a team of advocates and content writers, I know how I can help the community.
+How I can personally participate in improving people's support experience.
+And I feel now like the importance of checking and continually improving the support experience in our own community has been elevated.

+And again – what an inspiring journey I've been on with this group.
+Woohoo for the Apache Druid Community!